 To prepare the surface that needs to be tiled, clean it, and even it out.
 Use a vacuum cleaner to remove all dust, and then clean the surface with water to remove any particles.

-Ensure that the surface has no jagged or uneven spots.
+Ensure that the surface has no jagged or uneven spots to avoid common home hazards.
 Make sure to clean the back of the tile to help proper bonding between the adhesive and the surface itself.

 Smoothen out any previous coating that the surface has.
 It must be as plain as possible.
 If the floor comes with carpeting, then remove the trims.

 There are different tile adhesives for different types of tiles, but the two most common types are organic mastic or mortar and thin-set adhesive.
 Thin-set adhesives are powdered and need to be mixed with liquid before application.
 On the other hand, organic mastics are made of latex or petroleum and are ready-to-use.
 Even though organic mastics are usually pretty easy to use, the thin-set adhesives actually have a higher bond and weight bearing strength.
 The consequences of spot-applying the adhesive to the corners of the tile can end up with your tiles getting lifted with minimal force, or even coming off slowly over time.
 For instance, large format tiles (according to the TCNA the tiles that are larger than 15 inches on any side are considered large-format) and natural stone tiles often require back-buttering.
 Fancy term, right?
 Back-buttering means applying a thin layer of thin-set adhesive to back of the tile surface using the flat side of the trowel.